cosmicjs/purge-function/README.md

 # Purge Function
-Use the Cosmic Purge Function for purching cached content on webpages using Cosmic Webhooks.
+Use the Cosmic Purge Function to purge cached content on webpages using Cosmic Webhooks.

 ### Getting Started
 You can run this Function locally for development: